maize-genetics/phg_v2/docs/build_and_load.md

 > initialize the TileDB instances in the database initialization
 > (`initdb`) step.

 * `--fasta-list` - List of assembly FASTA genomes to compress.
+The fastas on this list should be the fastas that have been updated/renamed via the `annotate-fastas` command.

 > [!NOTE]
 > The list specified in `--fasta-list` _can_ be the same list used